Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \item We propose Fed-Listing, the first passive and stealth label distribution inference attack specifically for the horizontal FedGNNs setting. \item The designed shadow-training pipeline in Fed-Listing using an auxiliary dataset explores heterogeneous data distribution and creates diverse attack scenarios. \item Extensive evaluations are conducted on four benchmark graph datasets and three popular GNN architectures, demonstrating the superior attack performance of Fed-Listing. \item We empirically analyze the resilience of Fed-Listing against three widely adopted defense mechanisms, providing insights on the trade-off between privacy and model utility. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item We propose Fed-Listing, the first passive and stealth LDI attack specifically for the horizontal FedGNNs setting. \item The designed shadow-training pipeline in Fed-Listing using an auxiliary dataset explores heterogeneous data distributions and creates diverse attack scenarios. \item Extensive evaluations are conducted on four benchmark graph datasets and three popular GNN architectures, demonstrating the superior performance of Fed-Listing. \item We empirically analyze the resilience of Fed-Listing against three widely adopted defense mechanisms, providing insights on the trade-off between privacy and model utility. \end{enumerate}

-The remainder of the paper is organized as follows.
-We review the related literature and preliminary knowledge in Section~\ref{sec:related} and Section~\ref{sec:pre}.
-After presenting the model framework in Section~\ref{sec:fed-listing}, we design comprehensive experiments and exhibit results in Section~\ref{sec:exp}.
-To fully understand the method, an ablation study is conducted in Section~\ref{sec:ablation}.
-Finally, this paper is concluded in Section~\ref{sec:conclusion}.